 “My guitar skills, Svenska (I want to learn Swedish) and my turnout.”

 Program Coordinator, Fellowship in Leadership

-Koshonna’s research investigates the role of viral proteins in mediating herpesvirus fusion and entry.
-Koshonna has tutored math and science tutor for seven years, organized undergraduate biology labs, and served as a teaching assistant for her program’s graduate level Cell Biology course.
-She is currently a Teaching Assistant Fellow with Northwestern’s Searle Teaching Center.
+Koshonna Brown is a doctoral student in Microbiology-Immunology.
+Her research investigates the role of viral proteins in mediating herpesvirus fusion and entry.
+Koshonna has tutored math and science tutor for seven years, organized undergraduate biology labs, and served as a teaching assistant for various undergraduate and graduate courses.

 Koshonna earned a Bachelors of Science from Howard University, and is currently in her fifth year of a dual Masters in Public Health and PhD in Microbiology-Immunology program.

 Being a Leo, Reading Autobiographies, Dancing my way through life

 Patience, Road Rage, and Scheduling free time

 Ph.D.
 Candidate in Neuroscience (NUIN)